AwaeshaHuss/Git-Cheat-Sheet-Manual/git_cheat_sheet.md

   - `git checkout <branchname>`: Switch to the specified branch.
   - `git branch -d <branchname>`: Safely delete a branch.
   - `git branch -D <branchname>`: Force delete a branch.
-  - `git merge <source-branch>`: After checkout from source-branch, this merge source-branch with the curret-branch
+  - `git merge <source-branch>`: After checkout from source-branch, merge source-branch with the current branch.
-  - `git rebase <source-branch>`: After checkout from source-branch, incorporate the latest updates from source-branch into your current-branch without creating a merge commit.
+  - `git rebase <source-branch>`: After checkout from source-branch, incorporate the latest updates from source-branch into your current branch without creating a merge commit.

 ---